mehrnoush68/chat-app/README.md

    - Review data as a group to ensure it matches custom styling
 4. [Functionality](#4-functionality) (60-90 mins)
    - Each student will take turns typing, others will support

+### To summarize

+**You will:**

+- Have each team member go through the "Setup the Layout" steps independently, testing the layout after each block of css
+- Work together to decide on a colour scheme and write the values into a `:root` block as custom CSS properties *(you can revisit the styles again later!)*
+- Have one person create a repository and give collaborative access to each other member (you may also create an organization).
+Once you agree on the layout code and custom properties, modify the local repository and then push the changes to a remote Github repo
+- Review the list of [Custom Styling](#2-custom-styling) tasks and decide which member will take on each task.
+After each styling task is complete, review the overall sight and make necessary adjustments to ensure the entire site is cohesive
+- Review the [Example Data](#3-example-data) to ensure all properties needed to accommodate your new custom styling/content are included
+- Walk through the [Functionality](#4-functionality), taking turns coding and supporting/researching

+### Submission

+1. [] Ensure all code is captured in the Github repository
+2. [] Add all members names and student numbers to the README.md file
+3. [] Setup the site to be viewed live (do this asap!) through `Settings > Github Pages` (change the dropdown from `none` to `master`)
+4. [] Paste the live link to the Github repository's description (where the url goes, of course)
+5. [] Create a group DM on Slack with all members and the instructor, then paste send the Github page url only

 ---